panda1103/NeoaPred/README.md

 ```
 'test_in.csv' is an input files of '.csv' format.
 The results will be generated in 'test_out/Structure'.
-'relaxed_pep.pdb' is the predicted conformation of peptide.
+' * .relaxed_pep.pdb' is the predicted conformation of peptide.
-'relaxed.pdb' is the structure of pHLA complex.
+' * .relaxed.pdb' is the structure of pHLA complex.
 ```
 #Input files example: test_1.csv
 ID,Allele,Pep